 “I’m the first to admit I know nothing about clothes or fashion or whatever, and that’s why I never comment on a girl’s outfit, even if she’s wearing something that I think is completely ugly, because for all I know it’s considered really fashionable,” Eric says.

-Though Jake, a senior from Boston University, doesn’t care about style so much as fit, he still agrees that clothing choices are something that he shouldn’t comment on.
+Though Jake, a recent grad of Boston University, doesn’t care about style so much as fit, he still agrees that clothing choices are something that he shouldn’t comment on.
 “When I see a girl wearing something really unflattering, especially one of my friends, it can be hard to hold my tongue,” he says.
 “But I’ve made the mistake of saying something before, and let me tell you, it doesn’t go over well.
 Girls don’t like to think of guys knowing what looks better on them than they know themselves.”

-Quinnipiac University junior Greg has learned that a girl’s style is a subject he should just avoid altogether.
+Quinnipiac University senior Greg has learned that a girl’s style is a subject he should just avoid altogether.
 “I once asked one of my girl friends why she had decided to dye her hair so dark,” he says.
 “I hadn’t even really meant it as criticism, but she didn’t exactly see it that way.”

 3. “Okay, I’ll admit it: I love watching The Bachelorette just as much as you do.”